Lazy-Jason/LazyGenericDynamicObjectPool/README.md

 ## License

-// Copyright (c) 2024, Job Omondiale
+Copyright (C) 2024 Job Omondiale - All Rights Reserved.

-// All rights reserved.
-// This plugin is licensed under the BSD-style license found in the
-// LICENSE file in the root directory of this source tree.
+This plugin is licensed under the BSD-3-Clause license found in the LICENSE file in the root directory of this source tree.